aaradhyaaggarwal2701/MTBC-PPE18-Phylogenetic-Structural-Analysis/08_Methods/Methods.md

 Lineages 1, 2, 3, and 4 were downloaded from the Bacterial and Viral
 Bioinformatics Resource Center (BV-BRC).

+The selected genomes were organized according to lineage for downstream PPE18 sequence analysis.

 ## 2. PPE18 Reference Sequence

-The reference PPE18 protein (Rv1196; Mtb39A) sequence of
+The reference PPE18 protein (Rv1196; PPE18; Mtb39A) sequence from
 *M. tuberculosis* H37Rv was retrieved from MycoBrowser.

+The reference PPE18 sequence used in this analysis was 435 amino acids in length and served as the query sequence for downstream BLASTP analysis.

 ## 3. PPE18 Sequence Identification